 Which Printful facility ships to Europe?

-Riga, Latvia is the default for EU destinations.
-Birmingham (UK) handles UK-bound orders and acts as a fallback when Riga is out of stock.
+According to Printful's Europe page, Printful operates in-house European print facilities in Latvia, Spain, and the UK.
+Riga (Latvia) is the primary EU facility; Madrid (Spain) handles overflow and some specialty categories; Birmingham (UK) handles UK-bound orders.
 US facilities are used only when no European facility stocks the product variant.
 You don't control which facility — Printful's routing system picks based on real-time stock.

 What's the difference between EU and EFTA shipping?